nielstron/Isabelle_marries_Desargues/README.md

 # Isabelle_marries_Desargues
-A formalization of projective geometry in Isabelle (Desargues's theorem, Hessenberg's theorem).
+A formalization of Desargues's theorem and Hessenberg's theorem in Isabelle.